-1 RB: Advised that the Development Application outlines the "worst case scenario", which means it describes the project as big as it possibly could be, but in reality the project would likely be smaller in area.
+RB: Advised that the Development Application outlines the "worst case scenario", which means it describes the project as big as it possibly could be, but in reality the project would likely be smaller in area.
 AB: Advised that the only receiver with potential for glint and glare impacts was a landowner associated with the solar farm and that this impact was limited to a very narrow period.
 NB: Asked about the anticipated life of the project RB: From start of construction, 40 years.
-In the interest of time, FRV elected to wrap up the presentation to give attendees a chance to share final thoughts.
-The outstanding items included: Community consultation Benefit Sharing Program 6.
-Engagement to date and future opportunities.
-Pound the table: Community concerns and additional questions ACTION : FRV to 0.
-Round the table: Community concerns and additional questions PS: observed that visual impacts seemed to be most important to the Check what will local community, but shared that, in her own experience, solar farms are happen to damaged not intrusive and that you just drive pass them.
+In the interest of time, ERV elected to wran up the presentation to give attendees a chance to share final thoughts.
+The outstanding items included: Community consultation Community consultation Benefit Sharing Program Engagement to date and future opportunities.
+6. Round the table: Community concerns and additional questions ACTION : FRV to PS: observed that visual impacts seemed to be most important to the Check what will local community, but shared that, in her own experience, solar farms are happen to damaged not intrusive and that you just drive pass them.
 PS accepted that she has solar panels during this view as somebody who does not live directly adjacent to a solar construction, or farm.
 One concern PS has about the project is Waste - How much waste before the solar farm would be generated and are solar panels recyclable? is decommissioned? • RB: Yes, solar panels are recyclable.
-By the time this project is decommissioned there will be well-established businesses for solar recycling, there are now just starting to get off the ground with government funding.
-There is little doubt that within 30 years these will be well established, profitable businesses.
+By the time this project is decommissioned there will be well-established businesses for solar recycling there are now just starting to get off the ground with government funding.
+There is little doubt that within 30 years these will he well established profitable businesses be wen established, prontable businesses.
 LS asked about recycling for batteries • RB: Battery manufactures currently accept used batteries free of charge, recycling them into new batteries.
-Action for FRV to check about what will happen to damaged solar panels during construction, or before the solar farm is decommissioned. • GH: How much can the setbacks be from neighbouring properties?
-RB: Committed to look into it as per action item listed LS: Is the cultural heritage report available and are the list of RAPs LS: Is the cultural heritage report available and are the list of RAPs publicly available?
-AB: The draft report is currently with the Registered Aboriginal Parties (RAPs), who have 28 days to review and provide comment.
-The final Aboriginal Cultural Heritage Assessment (ACHA) will be part of the EIS.
-The groups that participated are listed in the ACHA.
+Action for FRV to check about what will happen to damaged solar nanels during construction, or before the solar farm is decommissioned • GH: How much can the setbacks be from neighbouring properties?
+PP: Committed to look into it as par action itom listed • KB.
+Committed to look into it as per action item listed - I Culo the cultural heritage report quailable and are the list of DADs • Lo. is the cultural heritage report available and are the list of KAPS AD: The draft report is currently with the Desistand Aberiainal Destination Ab.
+The drait report is currently with the Registered Aboriginal Parties (DADs) who have 20 down to review and gravide comment.
+The final (RAPS), who have 28 days to review and provide comment.
+The final Aboriginal Cultural Heritage Assessment (ACHA) will be part of the EIS. i ne groups that participated are listed in the ACHA.
 Some parties requested not to be personally identified but have the appropriate qualifications to undertake field work. • LS: Advised that her work provides the opportunity to work closely with local Aboriginal people, and many of the people with whom she works do not have any knowledge of the solar farm, but would be very interested.
 AB: Will look into how RAPs are selected and requirements to participate.
 The report will be public and part of the EIS.